 An adequate sample preparation is necessary to determine if toys fulfil these norms.
 The first step is to separate the different parts of the toy.

-For the pre-grinding we use the Universal Cutting Mill PULVERISETTE 19 or the Power Cutting Mill PULVERISETTE 25.
+For the pre-grinding we use the Universal Cutting Mill PULVERISETTE 19 or the Universal Cutting Mill PULVERISETTE 19l/50-700 rpm.
 The main advantage of these mills is, that you can remove all grinding parts from the grinding chamber without an additional tool.
 This makes them very easy to clean and cross-contaminations of samples are avoided.
 After the comminution down to 2-4 mm and after a suitable sample division, in the next step with the aid of the Variable Speed Rotor Mill PULVERISETTE 14 classic line a final fineness of 200-500 µm is achieved.

 It should be noted, that cutting tools for the PULVERISETTE 19 should be heavy metal free or knives made of hardmetal tungsten carbide should be used.
 In order to minimize the thermal impact during the grinding with the speed rotor mill, the sample can be embrittled with liquid nitrogen or dry ice.
 The element analysis is performed via x-ray fluorescence analysis.

 The sample preparation shown here was done with a plastic toy.
 A comparable sample preparation is also possible with any varnished wooden toy.